go-siris/websocket/README.md

 # Package information

+The iris-conrib/websocket package has been converted from the [gorilla/websocket](https://github.com/gorilla/websocket)

-This is a clone of [gorilla/websocket](https://github.com/gorilla/websocket).
-Its the low-level websocket api for [Iris Web Framework](https://github.com/kataras/iris).
-This is just the base of the [High level iris-ws](https://github.com/kataras/iris/tree/master/websocket), I recommend you use that instead.
+If you need more, use the high [high level iris-ws](https://github.com/kataras/iris/tree/master/websocket), I recommend you use that instead.

 # Websockets

-You can find working examples [here](https://github.com/iris-contrib/examples), folders starts with websocket_ are these you are looking for.

 **WebSocket is a protocol providing full-duplex communication channels over a single TCP connection**.
 The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011, and the WebSocket API in Web IDL is being standardized by the W3C.